FSPonte/Pi-X-Library/README.md

 	- Elementary charge
 	- Newtonian constant of gravitation
 - Macros
+	- Default buffer size
+	- Default block allocation size
+	- Logger mode
+- Asserts
+	- not_nullptr: Pointer is null
+	- not_nulldim: Dimension is null
 - Type info
   - is_same: Compares two data types
   - is_number: Checks if type is a number